cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/endpoint_analytics_profiling_rules.md

 page_title: "catalystcenter_endpoint_analytics_profiling_rules Resource - terraform-provider-catalystcenter"
 subcategory: ""
 description: |-
-  It manages create, read, update and delete operations on AIEndpointAnalytics.
+  It manages create, read, update and delete operations on AiEndpointAnalytics.
   Creates profiling rule from the request body.Updates the profiling rule for the given 'ruleId'.Deletes the profiling rule for the given 'ruleId'.
 ---

 # catalystcenter_endpoint_analytics_profiling_rules (Resource)

-It manages create, read, update and delete operations on AIEndpointAnalytics.
+It manages create, read, update and delete operations on AiEndpointAnalytics.

 - Creates profiling rule from the request body.